javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/1-generators/article.md

 ![](genYield2.svg)

-1. The first call `generator.next()` is always without an argument.
+1. The first call `generator.next()` should be always made without an argument (the argument is ignored if passed).
 It starts the execution and returns the result of the first `yield "2+2=?"`.
-At this point the generator pauses the execution (still on that line).
+At this point the generator pauses the execution, freezing itself on the line `(*)`.
 2. Then, as shown at the picture above, the result of `yield` gets into the `question` variable in the calling code.
 3. On `generator.next(4)`, the generator resumes, and `4` gets in as the result: `let result = 4`.